 The ambiguous nature of harm can make moderation a difficult task.

 This problem is further complicated by the fact the perpetrators of toxic content often deliberately try to evade detection, disguising their posts as something different and benign.
 For example, if someone wanted to sell drugs on Facebook’s marketplace, they wouldn’t caption the post “drugs for sale”, or advertise a photograph of the substance.

 Instead, they might create a post offering the sale of “light salad dressing” (LSD) or “potent broccoli” (marijuana).
 These deliberate attempts to avoid being caught make moderation a much greater challenge than simply the removal of content that is upsetting to watch.

 It is precisely because of the subtle and complex nature of online content that companies must take moderation so seriously.
 Platforms should carefully define what they consider appropriate, and moderators, both human and automated, must undergo rigorous training in order to sufficiently detect dangerous material.
-At Unitary, we are developing algorithms to identify a range of harmful content, baking in an awareness of context and feeding our models with any extra signals that might be available to us in order to refine our system.
+At Unitary, we develop multimodal algorithms to identify a range of harmful content, baking in an awareness of context and feeding our models with any extra signals that might be available to us in order to refine our system.
 Since content moderation remains an ongoing and constantly evolving task, we will continue to learn and adapt to keep up with the unpredictable demands of this problem.

 As a challenge on this year’s Safer Internet Day, we encourage you to consider which of the images posted above you think have the potential to be harmful, depending on the target platform or audience.
 Which would you flag up on social media, or want to warn users about?